HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 קורס: (lecturer)
 ```

-Please, note that the `row-title` class transforms the cell into a kind of a header in the mobile version.
+> Please, note that the `row-title` class transforms the cell into the title of the row (kind of a header) in the mobile version.

 ##### Include your custom component theme: